NLPxL2Korean/KLM-corpus/README.md

 ## To do

 - [x] We are re-evaluating the Korean language proficiency of individual learners through a holistic evaluation of their essays by trained human raters.
-- [ ] We are going to extend the scope of our research to include dependency annotations.
+- [x] We are going to extend the scope of our research to include dependency annotations: see [L2KW corpus](https://github.com/NLPxL2Korean/L2KW-corpus).

 ## License